tinavo0305/demo-api-postman-project/README.md

 - Create test report with htmlextra

 **Test flow:**
+This is an e2e test flow to create, update, view and delete a board in Trello application
 1. Use POST request to create a new board
 2. Use PUT request to update the name of the board
 3. Use GET request to view the board